ilyavf/tx-builder/README.md

     - `bufferUInt64 :: Int -> Buffer`
     - `bufferVarInt :: Int -> Buffer` Creates a buffer that contains a variable length integer.
     - `bufferVarSlice :: Encoding -> String -> Buffer` Creates a buffer that contains a variable length string of the given encoding.
+    - `bufferVarSliceBuffer :: Buffer -> Buffer` Creates a variable length buffer with from the given buffer value.
     - `mapConcatBuffers :: Fn -> Array -> Buffer` Maps function to array elements and concats results into a buffer.
   - **Composition helpers**.
     - `compose :: [Fn] -> Tx -> Buffer -> Buffer`